square/workflow-swift/Samples/Tutorial/Tutorial4.md

 ## Up Next

 We now have a pretty fully formed app.
-However, if we want to keep adding features, we'll want to validate that existing features don't break while we're make improvements.
+However, if we want to keep adding features, we'll want to validate that existing features don't break while we're making improvements.
 In the next tutorial, we'll cover a couple of techniques for testing workflows.

 [Tutorial 5](Tutorial5.md)